 I bring up Matthew 27:52-53 to plainly show that “many” Old Testament saints were resurrected from Sheol when Jesus was resurrected.
 This was a temporary resurrection, of course, in that they’d have to sooner or later physically die again, but they would never again have to go to Sheol since Jesus was resurrected for our justification and ascended to heaven forty days later.

 Since these holy people who were resurrected from Sheol went to heaven when they later physically died, like all new covenant believers, what about the rest of the Old Testament saints held captive to death in Sheol?
 Asked another way, if Jesus delivered “many” righteous people from Sheol when he was resurrected what about when he ascended?
-Would he deliver the rest of them then—taking their souls directly to heaven with him (like believers’ souls go straight to heaven when they die, as proven in Chapter Ten)?
+Would he deliver the rest of them then—taking their souls directly to heaven with him (like believers’ souls go straight to heaven when they die, as proven here)?

 This is why I entertain the possibility that Jesus resurrected the Old Testament Saints from Sheol when he ascended to heaven forty days after his resurrection.
 Here’s potential support for this: